How to build a computer: A beginners guide to a new PC

 The above instructions remain the same for both Intel and AMD mainstream CPUs on the market.
 The big difference is where the connecting pins are — On Intel builds, the pins are on the socket while in AMD’s case, the pins are on the CPU.
 Also, enthusiast platforms like AMD’s Threadripper and Intel Core X have slightly different steps involving multiple levers or even Torx screws.
 That particular process is tricky, so we won’t get into that, for now.
 Besides, you probably already know what you’re doing as an enthusiast if you’re dealing with those components.

-We recommend the Ryzen 5 5600X for an AMD-based build and the Intel Core i5-11600K for those leaning towards the blue team right now.
-You can also check out Intel’s new Alder Lake CPUs, but those new CPUs require a Z690-based platform and DDR5 memory modules for the best results, thereby increasing the overall cost of your first PC.
+We recommend the Ryzen 5 5600X for an AMD-based build and the Intel Core i5-12600K for those leaning towards the blue team right now.
+You can also check out Intel’s other Alder Lake CPUs, but keep in mind that these new CPUs require a Z690-based platform to work.
+You may also need DDR5 memory modules to get the best results, thereby increasing the overall cost of your first PC.
 Our collection of the best CPUs will help you with all the available options on the market.

 You’ll also have to install a CPU cooler for controlling the thermal output of the CPU.
 Many CPUs come with coolers in the box and they should be enough if you’re not doing any heavy overclocking.
 However, you can also buy aftermarket CPU coolers to get the best performance out of your CPU.
 A majority of stock coolers, be it for an AMD or an Intel CPU, use push pins that go through the holes in the motherboard.
 We recommend pushing opposite corners in to evenly spread the thermal paste.